Building a legacy of service in the Central Jesery Shore

 Director of Communications

-Kelly Fliller, an MBA graduate of Georgian Court University, has fifteen years of experience in marketing and communications, serving both the for profit and non-profit sectors.
+Kelly Fliller, an MBA graduate of Georgian Court University, has over fifteen years of experience in marketing and communications, serving both the for profit and non-profit sectors.
 She led the marketing strategy and initiatives for a professional services firm and managed the redesign of several corporate websites.
-Kelly helps the Foundation with its marketing strategy including public relations, online and social media marketing.
+Kelly helps the Foundation with its marketing strategy including public relations, social media and digital marketing.

 Board Directorships and committees include: